Hotel manager makes short work of Tüechli tricksters

 - One hotel manager doesn't like it at all - he makes short work of it and removes the towels.

-In order to get a good spot by the pool or on the beach, holidaymakers reserve the sun loungers with their beach towels early in the morning.
+In order to get a good spot by the pool or on the beach, vacationers reserve the sun loungers with their beach towels early in the morning.

 Now that Spain has started to introduce measures, the madness continues in Turkey.
 One hotel manager doesn't like the idea of reserving sun loungers in advance and makes short work of it - he removes all the towels.